PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-13 17:13:59
+Last updated: 2024-04-13 17:14:32
-Random Quote: It was the white cloak that soiled me, not the other way around.  -  Jaime Lannister
+Random Quote: All the decisions we made in the past leads us inexorably into the future. - Tokyo